Vic Wise: Freedom Ruck Founder & Rucker

 James Lafferty: Friend & Freedom Rucker

-James Lafferty, of Fredericksburg, Virginia, has been by Vic's side for the last 3 years and is thrilled to be back for this anniversary.
+James Lafferty, of Fredericksburg, Virginia, has been by Vic's side for the last 4 years and is ready to take on the challenge of Freedom Ruck VI.

 As a Marine Corps veteran, Jimm proudly walks with Old Glory, rucking to give back to a cause much larger than himself.
-Jimm works as a Project Manager for a construction firm, but his real passion is giving back to the veteran community.
-He is proud to walk with the rest of the Freedom Ruck crew, despite the blizzards and polar vortexes they've encountered so far.
+Jimm recently started his own home renovation business, but his real passion is working within the veteran community.
+He is proud to walk with the rest of the Freedom Ruck team and hopes maybe year six will bring normal weather conditions.
+But fear not, Jimm is ready to walk through whatever blizzards and polar vortexes come their way.